 - Spices - Adjust spice level to taste.
 You can use curry powder or garam masala alone if you're short on individual spices.

-📖 How to Make Samosa Wraps
+📝 How to Make A Samosa Wrap (4 Steps)

 1. Prepare the Filling:

 - Mix the Flour Glue: Whisk flour with just enough water to form a smooth, brushable paste.
+A slightly thicker paste seals the tortilla edges better.

 - Cut each tortilla in half to create semicircles.
 Working with one half-circle at a time, brush a thin line of flour glue along the straight (cut) edge.
 With the straight edge closest to you, fold the left corner up toward the center of the curved edge.